faisal46/wp-crud-plugin/README.md

 # faisal-academy
-This a WP REST API build
+This a WordPress REST API build plugin.